WJ-S/EDRUnsilencer/README.md

 ### License

 **EDRUnsilencer** is released into the public domain under The Unlicense.
 This means anyone is free to use, modify, or distribute this software without restriction.
-We encourage its use for educational and research purposes.
+I encourage its use for educational and research purposes.
 A shout out would be appreciated! :)

 ### Disclaimer